GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### When you find you have to add a feature to a program, and the program's code is not structured in a convenient way to add the feature, first refactor the program to make it easy to add the feature, then add the feature.
+> ### There is not only a close analogy between the operations of the mind in general reasoning and its operations in the particular science of Algebra, but there is to a considerable extent an exact agreement in the laws by which the two classes of operations are conducted.
 >
-> ~ *Kent Beck*
+> ~ *George Boole*

 ---
 ## 🏎 Quick Facts